- Longest barrel on the market (9 ½”!)

 - 9 ½” barrel length curls very long hair in one pass

-- Power and control buttons located on the side so you don’t accidentally press while curling
+- Power and control buttons located on the side prevent accidental changes

 - Dual-voltage for international travel

 - Triple-coating of ceramic protects hair from uneven hotspots